devnetkc/wordpress-ssh-git-ci/README.md

 It is also recommended to keep your pull request down to one specific issue or feature at a time.

-## WIKI & FAQ
+## Wiki & FAQ

-A [WIKI](https://github.com/devnetkc/wordpress-ssh-git-ci/wiki/) is available for the project and is moderatly managed.
+A [Wiki](https://github.com/devnetkc/wordpress-ssh-git-ci/wiki/) is available for the project and is moderatly managed.

 [FAQ information](https://github.com/devnetkc/wordpress-ssh-git-ci/wiki/FAQ) can be found [here](https://github.com/devnetkc/wordpress-ssh-git-ci/wiki/FAQ).

+The [Kanban Roadmap Board](https://github.com/devnetkc/wordpress-ssh-git-ci/projects/1) is also available to track progress or see tasks in querie to be worked.